 Vertical Learning Management Systems

-A vertical learning management system refers to niche or industry-specific learning resources.
+A vertical learning management system refers to niche or industry-specific online learning resources.
 These systems shape their production design and feature sets to one particular industry.
 You’ll find the majority of vertical systems cater to the education sector.
 However, there are niche-specific products built specifically for the fitness, hospitality and healthcare sectors.

 A vertical learning management system is ideal for legacy companies with firmly established models and partnerships.
 For instance, non-profit and governmental organizations are best suited for this type of software.
 For the most part, though, companies thrive with flexibility.
 If your market is dynamic and developing, opt for a horizontal system with room for customization.